SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

 Upon registration, the extension gets collector credentials which are used to authenticate the collector when sending request to API (heartbeats, sending data etc).
 Credentials are stored on local filesystem to be reused when collector gets restarted (to prevent re-registration).
-The path that's used to store the credentials files is configured via `collector_credentials_path` which is by default set to `$HOME/.sumologic-otel-collector`.
+The path that's used to store the credentials files is configured via `collector_credentials_directory` which is by default set to `$HOME/.sumologic-otel-collector`.
 Name of that file that contains the credentials is created by hashing a string which is a combination of `collector_name`, `access_id` and `access_key`.
 This mechanism allows to keep the state of the collector (whether it is registered or not).
-When collector is restarting it checks if the state file exists in `collector_credentials_path`.
+When collector is restarting it checks if the state file exists in `collector_credentials_directory`.
 If one would like to register another collector on the same machine then `collector_name` configuration property has to be specified in order to register the collector under that specific name which will be used to create a separate state file.